WhatDanDoes/auth0-portfolio-config/README.md

 npm test
 ```

+_2022-2-3_: tests aren't required for the moment because there's no hokey code to test.
+For examples of how to test, refer to the [archives](https://github.com/WhatDanDoes/auth0-portfolio-config/tree/archive/example-test-specs).

 # Under the hood

 This section is included as a reference and resource for the curious.
 Teams updating app configurations _do not_ use the CLI tool directly.
 Export operations are executed with GitHub Actions.